 Laura Liza Lázi

-Laura Liza Lázi (Liza) is new in the management team of the "Crescendo Summer Institute management team.
+Laura Liza Lázi (Liza) is new to the Crescendo Summer Institute management team.

-Lauren Steinmetz-Franklin is in the editor's team of the weekly TUNE INs, contributing with own texts and translations.
+Lauren Steinmetz-Franklin is part of the editing team responsible for the weekly TUNE-INs.
+She makes an important contribution with own texts and translations.

-He is percussionist and conductor.
+He is a percussionist and conductor.

-Letizia Walser is journalist, pianist and director of the music school Binningen-Bottmingen in Switzerland.
-She is head of the music school "BFT Music Road Rwanda", a joint project of Crescendo and "Music Road Rwanda" with local partners
+Letizia Walser is a journalist, pianist and director of the music school Binningen-Bottmingen in Switzerland.
+She heads the music school "BFT Music Road Rwanda", a joint project between Crescendo and "Music Road Rwanda" in cooperation with local partners.

-Lovisa Ruhnau Landström is a Swedish singer, living with her family in Hamburg, where she is leading since 2019 a growing Crescendo initiative.
+Lovisa Ruhnau Landström is a Swedish singer.
+She lives in Hamburg with her family.
+Since 2019 she leads a growing Crescendo initiative in the city.

 Marini Peikidou started with Crescendo Greece in Autumn 2015.
-She studied early music at Vienna’s Konservatorium (medieval and renaissance fiddle with Th.
+She studied early music at Vienna’s Conservatorium (medieval and renaissance fiddle with Th.
 Wimmer and baroque violin and viola with Mag.
-Ulli Engel.).
-She has attended the Attersee Barock Akademie in Austria and the 30th.
+Ulli Engel).
+She attended the Attersee Barock Akademie in Austria and the 30th.
 Internationale Sommerakademie for early music in Innsbruck, where she was tutored by specialists like Rachel Podger, Nigel North, Gunar Letzbor, Sonnleiter.
 In 2002 she attended the European Union Baroque Orchestra Audition Course in the Netherlands, where Roy Goodman directed the orchestra sessions.
 She was a member of the Οrchestra of Fine Instruments of Ancient and Byzantine Repertory, directed by Christodoulos Halaris.
-She has also played with the Orchestra of State Opera, the Volos Symphony Orchestra, the State Υouth Symphony Orchestra, the Kalamaria Υouth Symphony Orchestra and the ensemble Concerto Conservatorio, which represented Greece at the Biennial of Young Artists in Sarajevo.
-She is a member of the Codex ensemble, specializing in medieval music, recorded a CD with the choir of the Jewish Community of Thessaloniki, directed by Kostis Papazoglou, titled “en la mar ay una torre EMI.
-The Codex ensemble also appeared at Athens festival 2007, in APOKOPOS theatrical play, and they toured in Greece the following years.
-Playing the baroque viola with the baroque orchestra “Concerto ellenico” performed in Megaron Thessaloniki and elsewhere in Greece.
-“Concerto string quartet” is another of her activities.
-She graduated on the modern viola having Lütz Khüne and Paris Anastasiades as tutors.
-Marini teaches violin and viola in Music Schools and Conservatories in Greece.
-As a volunteer she organizes and teaches the “Youth Orchestra Thessaloniki” focusing in religious music.
+She has also played with the Vienna State Opera Orchestra, the Volos Symphony Orchestra, the State Υouth Symphony Orchestra, the Kalamaria Υouth Symphony Orchestra and the ensemble Concerto Conservatorio, which represented Greece at the Biennial of Young Artists in Sarajevo.
+She is a member of the Codex ensemble, specializing in medieval music, recorded a CD with the choir of the Jewish Community of Thessaloniki, directed by Kostis Papazoglou, titled en la mar ay una torre EMI.
+The Codex ensemble also appeared at the Athens Festival 2007, in the APOKOPOS theatrical play, and toured in Greece the following years.
+Whilst playing the baroque viola with the baroque orchestra Concerto ellenico she performed in Megaron, Thessaloniki and elsewhere in Greece.
+She is also part of the Concerto String Quartet.
+Having studied under Lütz Kühne and Paris Anastasiades, she graduated her studies of the modern viola aswell.

-Matthias (Max) Richter is an ordained pastor of the Lutheran church of Germany and works within Crescendo as coach, theological advisor, mentor for Crescendo Germany and enabler of artist's gatherings.
+Matthias (Max) Richter is an ordained pastor of the Lutheran church of Germany.
+Within Crescendo he works as a coach, theological advisor, mentor for Crescendo Germany and enabler of artist's gatherings.
 He is also a passionate "urban artist".

 Sjoerd & Anna-Marie Alkema

-Tamas Tarjányi is leader of the voice section of the "Crescendo Summer Institute".
+Tamas Tarjányi heads the voice section of the Crescendo Summer Institute.

-Timothy Bentch is the co-founder of the "Crescendo Summer Institute" and was till 2016 the artistic director (together with Eszter Dudas) and from 2016-2018 he was the dean of the CSI faculty.
+Timothy Bentch is the co-founder of the Crescendo Summer Institute and has been its co-artistic director alongside Eszter Dudas until 2016.
+From 2016-2018 he was the dean of the CSI faculty.

 Other roles with the Hungarian State Opera include Ferrando in Cosi fan tutte, Tamino in The Magic Flute, Tito in La Clemenza di Tito, and Alfredo in La Traviata.
 His performed opera repertoire of over 40 roles also includes such roles as Mozart’s Mitridate, Nemorino in L’Elisir d’amore, Edguardo in Lucia, Almaviva in The Barber of Seville, Ismaele in Nabucco, Fenton in Falstaff, Tom Rakewell in The Rake’s Progress, four roles in operas by Benjamin Britten, and numerous baroque operas – Jupiter in Semele, Nero in The Coronation of Poppea, Monteverdi’s Ulyssis, and Orfeo – a performance that marked the opening of the new theater in the Hungarian National Palace of the Arts in 2005.
 His performances have taken him to many other countries including the Netherlands, Italy, Spain, Bulgaria, France, Malta, Israel, Russia, the UK, and Germany.

 In symphonic repertoire, he has performed the entire standard repertoire from renaissance and baroque to the large works of Mahler and Verdi.
 Highlights have included the Evangelists in the Bach Passions, the Dream of Geronius by Elgar, and Mahler’s 8th Symphony which he recorded for Naxos.
 This recording was lauded by critics winning the “Recording of the Month” by Sterophile Magazine.
 Bentch’s performance was described as “bright, confident, and heroic, and his "Blicket auf!" is stunning.”
 Another critic wrote, “Bentch's top B-flats and Bs are as heroic as his sweet singing is sweet.
 His "Blicket auf," a moment that can cause fear and trembling, is stirring in all the right ways.”
 A recent review in the BBC Music Magazine praised Timothy Bentch’s “heroic tenor” as one of the saving graces of a recent recording of Janacek’s Glagolitic Mass with the Warsaw Philharmonic.
 He has sung with the philharmonic orchestras of Lille, Strasbourg, Avignon, Saint Petersburg, Sofia, Warsaw, the Israeli Chamber Orchestra, the Ars Nova Symphony in Chicago, and appears regularly with the Hungarian National Philharmonic.
 His most recent performance with the HNP of the Britten War Requiem was critically acclaimed and broadcast live on national radio.
 He has sung under the batons of Zoltán Kocsis, János Fürst, Ádám Fischer, Tamás Vásáry, János Kovács, John Nelson, Jean Claude Casadesus, Antoni Witt, György Vashegyi, and Valentin Radu.

-Uta is teaching Cello and Double Bass for the Music Service Birmingham and as a freelance teacher.
-While studying music at the 'Franz Liszt Hochschule für Musik' in Weimar, Germany she discovered her passion for teaching and has since been teaching pupils of all ages from beginners to advanced level.
+Uta teaches the Cello and Double Bass at the Music Service Birmingham.
+She also works as a freelance teacher.
+While studying music at the Franz Liszt Hochschule für Musik in Weimar, Germany she discovered her passion for teaching and has since been teaching pupils of all ages from beginners to advanced level.
 She also enjoys performing with different ensembles and orchestras throughout the UK.

-Uwe Steinmetz is co-founder of "Crescendo Jazz" and advisor in the leadership team of this ministry.
+Uwe Steinmetz is the co-founder of Crescendo Jazz and also the advisor in the leadership team of this ministry.

 Wouter J. Bakker